workingDog/webvrcesium/README.md

 # Example using Scala.js WebVR API and CesiumScala

 The [WebVR](https://w3c.github.io/webvr/) API provides purpose-built interfaces to VR hardware to allow developers to build compelling, comfortable VR experiences.
-A Scala.js facade to the WebVR API is at [my fork](https://github.com/workingDog/scala-js-dom) of scala-js-dom in the "workingdog" branch.
+A Scala.js facade to the WebVR API is at [WebvrScala](https://github.com/workingDog/WebvrScala).

 [Cesium](http://cesiumjs.org/) is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 A Scala.js facade to Cesium is at [CesiumScala](https://github.com/workingDog/CesiumScala).

 This example is a Scala version of [Cesium Cardboard](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Apps/Sandcastle/gallery/Cardboard.html)

+## Dependencies

+See the build.sbt file for the library dependencies.

+Using SBT 0.13.13 and scala.js 0.6.13

 ## Installation